lennoj/Redactorize/README.md

 ﻿# Redactorize
-PDF Redaction Library using iText7, Tesseract and SkiaSharp
+PDF Redaction Library using iText7, Tesseract and SkiaSharp for .NET Core Application

 ## Required Dependencies
 ```